wardencam360/wardencam_manual/faq.rst

 Why do I need a SD card or internal memory?
 ++++++++++++++++++++++++
-| Recordings are saved in the devices memory or SD card before uploading to Dropbox.
+| Recordings are saved in the devices memory or SD card before uploading to the cloud.
 | Unmounting an SD card or limiting internal memory usage will disable recording.
 | For devices without an SD card or available internal memory, only 15 mins trial is allowed.
 Trial time will be restored once the SD card is installed.